How to Get Rid of Acne For Good!

 If you have small acne scars (less than 1/4″ or 6 mm deep and less than 1/4″ or 6 mm across), there are several non-surgical, non-medical treatments that help them slowly fade away.

-Silicone sheets can be applied to raised acne scars.
+Silicone sheets can be applied to raised acne scars9.
 Fitting the skin like a bandage, they stretch the skin around a scar so that the collagen fibers holding it in place break down.
 The skin allows oxygen but not water to travel to the skin so bacteria won’t grow but the skin won’t shrivel like a prune from excessive hydration.
 It may take as long as 90 days to smooth out a small scar.
 You can take the silicone sheet off for a few hours at a time for photos or special occasions.

-Microdermabrasion wears away the edges of indented scars.
+Microdermabrasion wears away the edges of indented scars10.
 Microdermabrasion is done with a polyethylene microdermabrasion cloth or with a microdermabrasion gel that you rub on your skin.
-Corundum crystals, used in Exposed Skin Care’s Microderm Scrub, are less irritating that the aluminum oxide crystals used in most other microdermabrasion products.
+Corundum crystals, used in Exposed Skin Care’s Microderm Scrub11, are less irritating that the aluminum oxide crystals used in most other microdermabrasion products.
 Getting rid of acne scars is a slow process, but you will usually see results on small scars in 30 days or less.

 To be your most trusted ally in your pursuit of clear, healthy skin.